Amanda Seyfried: Personal life

 Seyfried has acknowledged having anxiety, obsessive–compulsive disorder, and panic attacks.
 She also had stage fright and, largely for that reason, avoided performing in theater productions until 2015.

 Seyfried is a board member of the International Network for Aid, Relief and Assistance (INARA), which provides medical services for children wounded in war zones, with a special focus on refugee children from Syria affected by the Syrian civil war.

-Seyfried was in a relationship with actor Dominic Cooper on and off from 2008 to 2009, and actor Justin Long from 2013 to 2015.
-She also dated Dexter star Desmond Harrington from July 2012 to April 2013.
-In early 2016, she began a relationship with her co-star in The Last Word, Thomas Sadoski.
-They confirmed their engagement on September 12, 2016, and married in March 2017.
-They have two children, a daughter born in 2017 and a son born in 2020.
+Seyfried dated actor Dominic Cooper from 2008–2011, actor Desmond Harrington from 2012–2013, and actor Justin Long from 2013–2015.

+In 2016, began a relationship with actor Thomas Sadoski, her co-star in the off-Broadway play The Way We Get By and the film The Last Word.
+They confirmed their engagement in September 2016, and married in March 2017.
+They have two children: a daughter born in 2017 and a son born in 2020.
+In September 2026, Seyfried and Sadoski announced their separation.

+Seyfried lives on a working animal rescue farm, a nonprofit she runs with her family, located in the Catskill Mountains in upstate New York.